Mini Fruit Pizza Cookies

 FAQ

-- Can I use frozen berries?
+- Can I use frozen berries on top instead of fresh?

 Serving Suggestions